 “Not many people get this experience so early in their college careers,” says Dell, who is interested in public health and would like to work on Capitol Hill or go to law school.
 “This will give me a chance to see what it’s actually like in the field and help me narrow down what I want to do.
 It will get my resume going and, hopefully, achieve a better position in the future.”

 Dell is one of 10 students selected to be summer research assistants on projects with SPA faculty in the new Public Affairs and Policy Lab (PAPL) program.
-SPA Associate Professor Saul Newman proposed the idea to help retain quality students and raise the research profiles of undergraduates.
+SPA Associate Dean Saul Newman proposed the idea to help retain quality students and raise the research profiles of undergraduates.

 “I felt we needed to challenge students and give them opportunities to do research,” Newman says.
 “It’s a win-win to combine the interests of students together with faculty in need of help over the summer.”